 Watch Our 2-min Explainer video

-A Pre-Cap (Pre-Capacity Agreement) is an agreement made while someone still has mental capacity, setting out what support they expect to receive if their cognition later declines.
-Unlike a standard personal directive or Living Will, which typically focuses only on medical wishes, a Pre-Cap goes further.
-It can define day-to-day care expectations, personal preferences, and importantly, how a caregiver will be compensated for the time, labour and responsibility involved.
+What Is a Pre-Capacity Agreement? is a question that often comes up when people start planning for future care and decision making.
+A Pre-Cap is an agreement created while someone still has mental capacity, setting out the support, preferences and arrangements they would want if their cognition later declines.
+Unlike a standard personal directive or Living Will, which usually focuses on medical treatment, a Pre-Cap can cover day to day care expectations, personal wishes and how a caregiver may be compensated for their time and responsibility, providing clarity for everyone involved.

 It is essentially a care-plan plus a contractual understanding, created before decision-making ability is affected.